 - Bismuth compounds are included in 4-drug regimens for treatment of H. pylori-associated ulcers, however, “triple therapy” regimens are considered the first-line treatment.

 - Bismuth subsalicylate is also used in prevention of traveler’s diarrhea.

-- Bismuth compounds are very safe; harmless blackening of stool and darkening of tongue may be seen.
+- Bismuth compounds are very safe; harmless blackening of stool and darkening of tongue may be noticed.

 - Bismuth toxicity (encephalopathy) is not reported with bismuth subsalicylate or subcitrate, but prolonged use may cause salicylate toxicity.

 - Infrequent dyspepsia or heartburn (< 3/week) can be managed by taking an antacid or an H2 blocker intermittently; frequent heartburn should be managed by twice daily H2 blockers or proton pump inhibitors.